 Preparing for a meet

-There is nothing like putting a check in the mail and committing yourself to put your training on display in front of a crowd.
-Whether its the drive of competition or the fear of showing up unprepared, nothing can focus your training like a Strengthlifting meet.
+There is nothing like putting a check in the mail and committing yourself to put your training on display.
+Whether it’s the drive of competition or desire for self betterment, nothing can focus your training like a competition.
 When you have put in the hard work and come prepared, your first and subsequent meets are a great experience.

 Lastly, if you are someone that values continual progress, we cannot recommend enough the value of a good coach.
-A good coach will get you stronger, improve your form, adjust your programming, guide you in attempt selection, and generally help your prepare for your big day.
-To look for a qualified coach in your area: check the directory at https://startingstrength.com/coaching.
-If not, online coaching is an excellent option.
-USSF President Jordan Stanton is a coach at Starting Strength Online Coaching, and they’ve helped competitors at all levels of training advancement set new personal records.
+A good coach will get you stronger, improve your form, adjust your programming, guide you in attempt selection, and generally help you prepare for your big day.
+Online coaching is an excellent option.
+USSF President Jordan Stanton is a coach at Barbell Logic Online Coaching, and they’ve helped competitors at all levels of training advancement set new personal records.
 If you’re going to compete, and you can afford it, we highly recommend hiring a professional coach.

-For more tips on preparing for a meet, also check out our friends at Barbell Logic Podcast for the most current well produced content on the market.
-They regularly publish lengthy discussions about everything that goes into preparing for and competing in a Strengthlifting meet.
+For more tips on preparing for a meet, also check out our friends at Barbell Logic Podcast for the most current and well produced content on the market.